Is this chart lying to me? Automating the detection of misleading visualizations: Limitations

 \section{Limitations}

 We identify three main limitations in this work.

 First, Misviz-synth is less diverse than its real-world counterpart, Misviz.
-It is limited to three chart types and does not include visualizations with multiple charts or multiple misleaders.
-Additionally, the use of the Matplotlib library imposes constraints, for instance, it does not support 3D pie charts.
-Nevertheless, the results from the fine-tuned classifiers indicate that the features learned from Misviz-synth transfer, to some extent, to the real-world visualizations in Misviz.
-Future work should explore alternative plotting libraries to broaden coverage across chart types and misleader categories, which should result in a better generalization to real-world visualizations.
+It does not include visualizations with multiple charts or multiple misleaders.
+Additionally, using the Matplotlib library imposes constraints; for instance, it does not support 3D pie charts.
+Future work should explore alternative plotting libraries to broaden coverage across chart types and misleader categories, thereby improving generalization to Misviz.

 Second, the set of 12 misleader categories addressed in this work represents only a subset of those found in practice.
 While our selection was carefully made based on three criteria, future efforts should expand the taxonomy to include more misleaders.
 Notably, it would be valuable to incorporate misleaders that require domain knowledge to detect, such as \textit{violating color conventions}.
 Furthermore, our selection focuses on design misleaders.
-However, there are also reasoning misleaders, where no design rules are broken.
-Instead, they mislead through incomplete data or deceptive titles and annotations \citep{10.1145/3544548.3580910,10771149}.
+However, there are also reasoning misleaders in which no design rules are broken.
+Instead, they mislead through incomplete and dubious data \citep{lo2022misinformed}, or deceptive titles and annotations \citep{10.1145/3544548.3580910,10771149}.
 Such reasoning misleaders would require very different detection approaches and deserve more focus in future work.

 Third, the boundaries between some misleader categories are not always clear-cut.
 For instance, \textit{inappropriate item order} and \textit{inverted axis} could be considered equivalent when a temporal axis is shown in reverse chronological order.
-This ambiguity is not captured by the current EM metric, which may slightly underestimate the true performance of models in detecting misleading visualizations.
+Most cases of \textit{inappropriate item order} with maps are usually also cases of \textit{discretized continuous variables}, although only the former appears as the dominant misleader label in Misviz-synth.
+These label ambiguities are not captured by the current EM metric, which may slightly underestimate models' true performance in detecting misleading visualizations.